-These buyers, like you, want to walk up and see a shiny new-looking RV.
-Then they want to go inside and see one that looks like it was never, or rarely been used.
+These buyers, like you, want to walk up and see a shiny, new-looking RV.
+Then they want to go inside and see one that looks like it was never, or at least rarely, used.

 You might be able to drop your price if the microwave doesn’t work, or if you have older analog TVs in the RV, or if the carpet is clean but worn.

 But again, the individual buyer, like you would yourself, is going to question everything his eyes see that looks like it might be a problem.
 Remember, he is planning on purchasing an RV that he expects to use for years, and it has to look like new to him.

 Here are a few tips for preparing your RV for sale to an individual;

-- Wash and wax the exterior; and if you can’t do it, get a local professional to the job.
+- Wash and wax the exterior.
+If you can’t do it, get a local professional to the job.
 Your RV must look as good as possible.

 - Wash and polish the tires and tire rims, and put tire black on the tires.

 - Have a professional steam clean the engine compartment so that it will look as clean and new as possible.

-- Clean all hoses, plastics and metals inside your engine compartment wit a cleanser such as Armor-All to make everything look like new.
+- Clean all hoses, plastics and metals inside your engine compartment with a cleanser like Armor-All to make everything look like new.